swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

-# Chapter 14: Continuous deployment of the model with MLEM and the CI/CD pipeline
+# Chapter 14: Continuous deployment of the model with the CI/CD pipeline

 ## Introduction